Debt Payoff Calculator 2026 | Snowball vs Avalanche Tool ★★★★★

 What is the debt snowball method?

 The debt snowball method pays off smallest debts first regardless of interest rate.
 Creates psychological wins and momentum.
 Popularized by Dave Ramsey.
-Best for people who need motivation to stay on track.
+Best for people who need motivation.

 What is the debt avalanche method?

 The debt avalanche method pays off highest interest rate debts first.
 Mathematically optimal – saves the most interest and pays off fastest.
-Best for disciplined people who want to minimize total cost.
+Best for disciplined people.

 Should I use debt snowball or avalanche?

 Avalanche saves more money (mathematically optimal).
 Snowball provides psychological wins (behaviorally optimal).
-Choose avalanche if disciplined, snowball if you need motivation.
-Our calculator shows both methods so you can compare.
+Our debt calculator shows both so you can compare.

 How much should I pay monthly toward debt?

 Financial experts recommend at least 15-20% of take-home pay toward debt repayment.
-Even an extra $50/month can save thousands in interest and shave years off your payoff time.
+Even $50 extra/month saves thousands in interest.

 Should I pay off debt or invest?

-Pay off high-interest debt (credit cards 15%+) before investing.
-For low-interest debt (student loans 4-6%), consider investing while making minimum payments.
-The stock market historically returns 7-10% annually.
+Pay off high-interest debt (15%+) before investing.
+For low-interest debt (4-6%), consider investing while making minimum payments.
+Stock market historically returns 7-10% annually.

 💰 Still Asking "How Long Will It Take to Pay Off My Debt?"